geut/dat-workshop/problems/en/04/README.md

 ### 2 - Reading/Writing data

-A `WritableStream` can iterate through all the _chunks_ of data flowing in our streams and we can write them wherever we want, eg: filesystem, network, memory, etc.
+A `WritableStream` iterates through all the _chunks_ of data flowing in our streams and we can write them wherever we want, eg: filesystem, network, memory, etc.

 We have made a special function: `forEachChunk`, which can be seen as a little helper to write data (and of course, it is a `WritableStream`)